nomissbowling/oyk/README.md

 ![ODE][oyk_512x100]
  * https://github.com/nomissbowling/oyk/blob/master/img/oyk_512x100.png?raw=true

-Now it tested on ode-0.16.2 dll version.
+Now this crate is tested on ode-0.16.2 dll version.

 ode.dll drawstuff.dll for x64 Windows binary compiled with -DdDOUBLE by mingw

-(It may work with VC)
+(It may work with VC, or other platforms.)

 Requirements